 Renewing your working and child tax credits

-If you got tax credits last year, HM Revenue and Customs (HMRC) will send you a renewal pack at the start of the tax year for each claim you made.
+If you got tax credits last year and you're still eligible for them, HM Revenue and Customs (HMRC) will send you a renewal pack at the start of the tax year for each claim you made.
 It will come in April, May or June.

 It’s important to follow the instructions in the pack so your tax credits carry on, and to make sure you got the right amount last year.
 Try and respond quickly, but you still have options if you miss the deadline.